jrsmith3/cv/cv.rst

 development practices.
 I have experience with the version control systems subversion and git, the programming languages python and MATLAB, SQLite databases, continuous integration with Travis-CI, and project management with GitHub.
+I regularly use and administer GNU/Linux (Ubuntu and RHEL) and OSX.
 I also have extensive experience with experimental surface science, ultrahigh vacuum equipment, and laboratory operations.

 Teaching